imathrowback/telarafly/README.md

 ## Configuration

-Read the RUNNINGREADME and edit nif2obj.properties
+Read the RUNNINGREADME and edit telarafly.cfg

 ## Running